code-423n4/2022-12-gogopool-findings/data/debo-Q.md

 ## [L-01]
 https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/MinipoolManager.sol#L225-L227

 Block timestamp: Use of "block.timestamp": "block.timestamp" can be influenced by miners to a certain degree.
-That means that a miner can "choose" the block.timestamp, to a certain degree, to change the outcome of a transaction in the mined block.
+That means that a miner can "choose" the block.timestamp, to a certain degree, to change the outcome of a transaction in the mined block;

 PoC
 ```